 Hmmm are you feeling cosy yet…?

 The typical oat cookie recipes I found on the internet are just loaded with butter and cups of sugar.
-So I thought I would make this a little lighter and used coconut oil instead of butter and used a bit of honey and unrefined light brown muscovado sugar instead of granulated white sugar.
+So I thought I would make this a little lighter and used coconut oil instead of butter although a really good quality organic butter would be so delicious in these cookies!
+It’s nice to have a diary free option for my son.
+We also used a mixture of honey and unrefined light brown muscovado sugar instead of granulated white sugar. *Update* Coconut sugar works well too!

 Chewy healthier oat and raisin cookies